rancher/rancher-docs/docs/pages-for-subheaders/helm-charts-in-rancher.md

 :::note Helm chart repositories with authentication

-The Repo.Spec contains a `disableSameOriginCheck` that allows users to bypass the same origin checks, sending the repository Authentication information as a Basic Auth Header with all API calls.
+The Repo.Spec contains a `disableSameOriginCheck` value that allows users to bypass the same origin checks, sending the repository Authentication information as a Basic Auth Header with all API calls.
 This is not recommended but can be used as a temporary solution in cases of non-standard Helm chart repositories such as those that have redirects to a different origin URL.

 To use this feature for an existing Helm chart repository, click <b>⋮ > Edit YAML</b>.
 On the `spec` portion of the YAML file, add `disableSameOriginCheck` and set it to `true`.